onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 God is the engine and totality of human knowledge

-> "William James wrote in The Varieties of Religious Experience that religion 'consists of the belief that there is an unseen order, and that our supreme good lies in harmoniously adjusting ourselves thereto'." - [Robert Wright](https://www.goodreads.com/quotes/8953319-william-james-wrote-in-the-varieties-of-religious-experience-that)

-> "Religion is a feature of cultural evolution that, among other things, addresses anxieties created by cultural evolution; it helps keep social change safe from itself." - [Robert Wright](https://www.goodreads.com/quotes/1101921-religion-is-a-feature-of-cultural-evolution-that-among-other)

-> "The problem that we’re identifying is that you can take the man out of religion, but you can’t take the religious nature out of the man." - [Religion, Rationality, and Religious Rationality, by Erik Torenberg](https://eriktorenberg.substack.com/p/religion-rationality-and-religious#:~:text=The%20problem%20that%20we%E2%80%99re%20identifying%20is%20that%20you%20can%20take%20the%20man%20out%20of%20religion%2C%20but%20you%20can%E2%80%99t%20take%20the%20religious%20nature%20out%20of%20the%20man.%C2%A0)

-> "You might worship god, you might worship social justice, you might worship Bitcoin, but you’re going to worship something whether you like it or not." - [Religion, Rationality, and Religious Rationality, by Erik Torenberg](https://eriktorenberg.substack.com/p/religion-rationality-and-religious#:~:text=You%20might%20worship%20god%2C%20you%20might%20worship%20social%20justice%2C%20you%20might%20worship%20Bitcoin%2C%20but%20you%E2%80%99re%20going%20to%20worship%20something%20whether%20you%20like%20it%20or%20not.%C2%A0)

-> "Something will always define your identity and understanding of the good.
-If it's not traditional religion, it will instead be a religion you have constructed for yourself — or more likely, a religion that someone else has constructed for you under the guise of reason or whatever might be more appealing to you." - [Religion, Rationality, and Religious Rationality, by Erik Torenberg](https://eriktorenberg.substack.com/p/religion-rationality-and-religious#:~:text=Something%20will%20always,appealing%20to%20you.)

-> "This is what the new atheists got wrong.
-They told themselves stories about how now that we’re enlightened, we’ve outgrown the need for religion.
-But of course that same religious impulse didn’t go away, it just migrated to something else: politics, mostly." - [Religion, Rationality, and Religious Rationality, by Erik Torenberg](https://eriktorenberg.substack.com/p/religion-rationality-and-religious#:~:text=This%20is%20what%20the%20new%20atheists%20got%20wrong.%20They%20told%20themselves%20stories%20about%20how%20now%20that%20we%E2%80%99re%20enlightened%2C%20we%E2%80%99ve%20outgrown%20the%20need%20for%20religion.%20But%20of%20course%20that%20same%20religious%20impulse%20didn%E2%80%99t%20go%20away%2C%20it%20just%20migrated%20to%20something%20else%3A%20politics%2C%20mostly.)

-> "This is the big question to end on: If old religions have been too culturally debunked to be revived en masse and religions whose supernatural has been stripped from them are too fake to be useful, how do you have religions in a postmodern world?" - [Religion, Rationality, and Religious Rationality, by Erik Torenberg](https://eriktorenberg.substack.com/p/religion-rationality-and-religious#:~:text=This%20is%20the%20big%20question%20to%20end%20on%3A%20If%20old%20religions%20have%20been%20too%20culturally%20debunked%20to%20be%20revived%20en%20masse%20and%20religions%20whose%20supernatural%20has%20been%20stripped%20from%20them%20are%20too%20fake%20to%20be%20useful%2C%20how%20do%20you%20have%20religions%20in%20a%20postmodern%20world%3F)

-> "The religion of the future will be a cosmic religion.
-It should transcend a personal God and avoid dogmas and theology." - [Albert Einstein](https://www.goodreads.com/quotes/501883-the-religion-of-the-future-will-be-a-cosmic-religion)

 God was always trending/leaning towards what we needed him to be and what was achievable given the civilizational path dependence.
 The enlightenment and the industrial revolution have given us orders of magnitude more knowledge about the world and its time to use all that and define the next version of god